gsa-oes/office-of-evaluation-sciences/_about/services.md

 </section>
 {% endif %}
 <h2>Provide technical assistance on evaluation design</h2>
-OES works with agency partners to design an evaluation to measure the impact of an existing program or an evidence-based program change.
+We work with agency partners to design an evaluation to measure the impact of an existing program or an evidence-based program change.
 {% assign featured_design = site.projects | where: "featured" , "services" | where: "type", "Evaluation Design" %}
 {% if featuredprojects.size == 0 %}
 {% else %}